Wildfires force French Riviera evacuations

 Smoke fills the sky above a burning hillside as tourists relax on the beach in Bormes-les-Mimosas.
 REUTERS/Jean-Paul Pelissier

-Smoke fills the sky as a plane drops flame retardant on a burning hillside in Bormes-les-Mimosas.
+Tourists evacuate the beach as smoke fills the sky above a burning hillside in Bormes-les-Mimosas.
 REUTERS/Jean-Paul Pelissier

-People stand near charred debris of vehicles that were destroyed by fire in a parking lot for camping cars in Bormes-les-Mimosas.
+Tourists stand on the beach and watch as smoke fills the sky above a burning hillside in Bormes-les-Mimosas.
 REUTERS/Jean-Paul Pelissier

-A woman hugs a fireman near charred debris of vehicles that were destroyed by fire in a parking lot for camping cars in Bormes-les-Mimosas.
+Tourists evacuate the beach as smoke fills the sky above a burning hillside in Bormes-les-Mimosas.
 REUTERS/Jean-Paul Pelissier

-A woman stands near charred debris of vehicles that were destroyed by fire in a parking lot for camping cars in Bormes-les-Mimosas.
+Tourists stand on the beach and watch as smoke fills the sky above a burning hillside in Bormes-les-Mimosas.
 REUTERS/Jean-Paul Pelissier

-Flames and smoke are seen near a fireman who works in Bormes-les-Mimosas.
-REUTERS/Jean-Paul Pelissier

-A reacts near charred debris of vehicles that were destroyed by fire in a parking lot for camping cars in Bormes-les-Mimosas.
-REUTERS/Jean-Paul Pelissier

-People walk past charred debris of vehicles that were destroyed by fire in a parking lot for camping cars in Bormes-les-Mimosas.
-REUTERS/Jean-Paul Pelissier

-Smoke fills the sky above a burning hillside in Bormes-les-Mimosas.
-REUTERS/Jean-Paul Pelissier
+Tourists evacuate the beach as smoke fills the sky above a burning hillside in Bormes-les-Mimosas.

-A fireman walks past charred debris of vehicles that were destroyed by fire in a parking lot for camping cars in Bormes-les-Mimosas.
-REUTERS/Jean-Paul Pelissier

-Men spray water on charred debris of vehicles that were destroyed by fire in a parking lot for camping cars in Bormes-les-Mimosas.
 REUTERS/Jean-Paul Pelissier

 Next Slideshows